 It is no secret that Magnum P.I was really an idealized version of Tom Selleck, he was the every man that we could identify with, and secretly wanted to be.
 The real secret behind the success of the show was his friendships with the three supporting actors.
-Without TC to fly him around the islands in his super-cool helicopter, or Rick to get his information, or even Higgins to disprove (and then support him), this show would have been very bland.
+Without TC to fly him around the islands in his super-cool helicopter, or Rick to get his information, or even Higgins to disapprove (and then support him), this show would have been very bland.
 At the core of Magnum P.I it was a buddy show.

-TC and Rick, were his friends and war buddies from the Vietnam war, their bonds of friendship forged during that conflict, and now, no matter what happened, they were always their for each other.
+TC and Rick, were his friends and war buddies from the Vietnam war, their bonds of friendship forged during that conflict, and now, no matter what happened, they were always there for each other.
 It showed, that while they all carried memories from the war, they all dealt with them in their own way and got on with their lives.
 Magnum P.I became the first show to portray Vietnam Vets as everyday people, and not crazed loners.

 The most enduring and evolved friendship on the show was that between Magnum and the Major Domo of Robin Nest – Jonathan Qualye Higgins.
 In the first season, it was a begrudged relationship, with Higgins barely tolerating Magnum.
-And our hero duping Higgins into borrowing a piece of Robin Masters equipment (usually a very expensive camera or electronic device), breaking it, and never returning it.
+And our hero duping Higgins into borrowing pieces of Robin Masters property (usually a very expensive camera or electronic device), breaking it, and never returning it.
 Over the course of show we saw this relationship, turn from begrudged, to mutual respect, to a genuine friendship.
 I will say, it was the relationship between these two very different people really made the show.
 You tuned in to see how Magnum would get one over the stuffy Englishman, and how Higgins would ultimately catch Thomas out.

 Magnum P.I was (and still is) one of the best buddy shows ever made.